Performance

 • Reliable and Cheap: This is the standard behavior, where each pull request is validated sequentially, ensuring reliability at a minimal CI cost.
 As every pull request is tested one after the other, there is no room for wasted CI time.
 However, this scenario is slow as only one PR is tested at a time.

-• Reliable and Fast: If you aim to reduce latency and maximize throughput without considering CI costs, enable speculative checks.
+• Reliable and Fast: If you aim to reduce latency and maximize throughput without considering CI costs, enable parallel speculative checks.
 This feature lets Mergify test pull requests in parallel, predicting potential merges and executing CI runs simultaneously.
-Speculative checks can slightly increase CI cost: there might be certain scenarios that are tested and whose results won’t be used if a pull request ahead in the queue fails.
+Parallel checks can slightly increase CI cost: there might be certain scenarios that are tested and whose results won’t be used if a pull request ahead in the queue fails.

 • Cheap and Fast: By using batch mode, you can merge groups of pull requests simultaneously.
 This reduces CI runs but merges pull request that are not tested individually.
 There is therefore a theoretical risk than a hidden failure is merged, while the whole batch passes the CI.

-You can also combine speculative checks and batching to achieve a balanced approach between reliability, cheapness, and velocity.
+You can also combine parallel speculative checks and batching to achieve a balanced approach between reliability, cheapness, and velocity.
 This configuration offers a mix of both strategies, allowing you to test multiple batches of requests concurrently.

-Optimizing the performance of your merge queue involves fine-tuning the number of speculative checks and the size of batches.
+Optimizing the performance of your merge queue involves fine-tuning the number of parallel checks and the size of batches.
 The right configuration balances throughput, latency, and CI resource consumption.
 Here’s a guide to help you determine the optimal settings:

 1. Expected Merge Throughput: Analyze your historical data to gauge the average number of merges per hour or per day.
-This will help set a benchmark for speculative checks and batch size, ensuring that pull requests are processed at the desired rate.
+This will help set a benchmark for parallel checks and batch size, ensuring that pull requests are processed at the desired rate.

 2. Queue Latency: Consider the typical wait time in the queue for a PR.
 Aim for settings that reduce this latency, but be mindful of the trade-offs.
 Reducing latency might lead to increased CI consumption or decreased reliability.